The-Wallfacer-Plan/CI6226/readme.md

 [x] generate dynamic search result with javascript (cannot use scala directly?)
 [x] get content of searchBox, process it, and pass it with POST [x] use another stopword dictionary
+- add "HIGHLIGHT" is necessary
 - boolean retrieval model?
   - LIMIT! /3 STATUTE ACTION /S FEDERAL /2 TORT /3 CLAIM
 - effect of lowecasse/stemming/stopwords
 - "phrase query" should use different indexer!!!
 - tolerant retrieval
+- use a special field "ALL" to for "free text" search, others by combination ???

 ## notice:
 - modified dblp.xml for "author" attribute since it doesn't correspond to dtd